Best Asian Legumes Types

 They owe their pungent aroma to the high levels of amino acids contained in them which, when eliminated from the body, convert into sulfur-containing chemicals, often resulting in smelly urine.
 Although eaters may initially be put off by the beans' unpleasant odor, petai beans are known to pack a lot of flavor.

-Hugan jiang is a traditional Chinese yellow bean sauce.
+Hugan jiang is a traditional yellow bean sauce.
 This sauce is made from fermented soybean leftovers from the production of soy sauce.
 The leftovers are mixed with salt, flour, and water, sugar, or soy sauce.
 There are many varieties of yellow bean sauce and different spices and seasoning are added to each jar of this sauce.

 Hugan jiang is often used in a variety of dishes such as stews and meat dishes.